UK Independent Finance Intelligence · Est. 2024

 What about solar and EV charging together?

 If you have solar panels, you can charge your EV from generated solar power during the day.
-Myenergi Zappi charger integrates with solar to divert excess generation into your car.
+A Myenergi Zappi charger integrates with solar to divert excess generation into your car.
 Combined with an overnight EV tariff, solar owners can charge for near-zero cost using a mix of solar and cheap overnight grid electricity.

 Verdict